johannesnoordanus/svg2gcode/README.md

     ;    GRBL 1.1, unit=mm, absolute coordinates

 ```
-Use *gcode2image* to get an acurate representation of the gcode when run on a lasercutter.
+Use *gcode2image* to get an accurate representation of the gcode when run on a lasercutter.
 ```
     > gcode2image --showimage --flip --showorigin --grid --showG0 line_hoek.gc line_hoek.png
 ```